 RFID stands for radio frequency identification.
 It’s a form of wireless technology that uses radio-frequency electromagnetic fields to transfer data.
 Today, this technology is found in a wide variety of industries and is used to monitor everything from your family pet to your passport.

-With its ability to track and identify in real-time, it’s no surprise that RFID technology has become an invaluable tool for warehouse management and inventory control as well.
+With its ability to track and identify in real time, it’s no surprise that RFID technology has become an invaluable tool for warehouse management and inventory control.

 How it works